eballetbo/steam/projects/en/docs/montessori-number-blocks/guides/designing-montessori-number-blocks-with-inkscape.md

 # Designing Montessori Number Blocks with Inkscape: A Step-by-Step Guide

-This guide will walk you through the process of creating the design files for Montessori Number Blocks (also known as Number Rods or Numeric Blocks Bricks) using Inkscape, a free and open-source vector graphics editor.
+This guide will walk you through the process of creating the design files for Montessori Number Blocks (also known as Number Rods or Number Blocks Bricks) using Inkscape, a free and open-source vector graphics editor.
 These blocks are a fundamental material in Montessori education for teaching basic math concepts.

 ## Prerequisites